 - commercial paper rate;

 - U.S. prime rate;

-- LIBOR;
+- LIBOR:

 - EURIBOR;

 - treasury rate;

+- CD rate;

 - CMT rate:

-- CD rate;

 - CMS rate; and/or

 - federal funds rate.

 We describe each of the interest rate bases in further detail below in this subsection.
 If you purchase a floating rate note, your pricing supplement will specify the interest rate basis that applies to your note.